Spaaza/SPAAZA.postman/README.md

-# SPAAZA.postman
+# Spaaza POSTMAN Collections
-Official POSTMAN collections and environment for using the Spaaza API.
+Official POSTMAN collections and environment files to enable running POSTMAN requests against the Spaaza API.

 ## What is Spaaza?